The complete guide to Prague’s 10 districts + What to see in each

 This is quite a residential area, where you can find an interesting old houses, but also lots of modern panel houses and high rise flats.

-Podoli has a large swimming pool and also designated swimming area at the Vltava river (the Yellow Spa).
+Podoli has a large swimming pool and also a designated swimming area at the Vltava river (the Yellow Spa).
+I always make sure I’m there for the annual Dragon Boat Race which second weekend in May.

 Prague 5 – includes Smichov, Motol, Kosire, Radlice, Jinonice, Hlubocepy, Mala Chuchle, Zlicin, Zbraslav, Radotin, Stodulky

-Smichov is only a short ride to the centre of Prague, which makes it an affordable place to stay or eat and explore Prague from.
+Smichov is only a short ride to the centre of Prague by tram number 9, 10, 15, 16 or 20, which makes it an affordable place to stay or eat and explore Prague from.
 It’s quite a busy town area with shops, restaurants and independent cafes.

-From the main shopping centre at Andel you can easily walk to Kinsky Garden and then follow the Hunger wall to Petrin Hill (with a great views of Prague) and all the way to Prague Castle.
+From the main shopping centre at Andel you can easily walk to beautiful Kinsky Garden and then follow the Hunger wall to Petrin Hill (with a great views of Prague), climb the steps to the Petrin Lookout Tower and walk all the way to Prague Castle (part of Petrin is technically in Prague 2).
 This is one of my favourite walks and I often walk it early in the morning to catch the sunrise at Strahov Monastery.

 Whilst Prague 5 is perhaps known for areas with a lot of high rise flats it also has some amazing nature parks, lakes and old villages, which makes you think like you are miles away from the busy Prague centre.